 Knowing that people search for answers during novel life events, Danone SGM, a baby formula brand, was keen to provide relevant information on health, nutrition, and stimulation to new moms starting their motherhood journeys.

 The brand decided to use Responsive Search ads (RSA) to show different tailored messages that led consumers to specific content on its website depending on whether they were new moms or already caring for their newborns.
 RSA dynamically created personalized search ads from a combination of headlines provided by Danone SGM that were most relevant to the consumer’s query.

 To do this, Danone SGM bid on brand keywords containing its product names and keywords related to its baby formula products.
 It also bid on generic pregnancy and baby-related keywords to capture people at different stages of their motherhood journeys.

 With more relevant messaging, the CTR was 8% higher than Danone SGM’s previous campaigns, resulting in a 70% uplift in more moms and moms-to-be visiting their website.
 These became quality leads for the brand to cultivate membership for its mother’s club loyalty program, helping to retain consumers and encouraging them to continue buying its milk formula.

-As the way people use Search evolves, so should your brand’s marketing strategy.
-By understanding your audience’s intentions, you can provide helpful solutions for them along their customer journeys.
-Personalizing the Search experience will help win top-of-mind presence with your audiences and hopefully lead to more engaged and loyal customers.
+As the way people use Search evolves, so should your brand’s Search marketing strategy.
+By understanding your audience’s intentions you can provide helpful solutions for them along their customer journey.
+Personalizing the Search user experience will help win top-of-mind presence with your audiences, and hopefully lead to more engaged and loyal customers.